Empowering students with language-based learning differences

 Every Wildcat Has a Story

-Here’s what some of our alumni have been up to lately:
+Here’s what some of our alumni have been up to:

-Rael Griffin (Class of 2015) graduated from American University this past spring.
+Rael Griffin (Class of 2015) graduated from American University in spring 2020.

 Austin Hill (Class of 2017) graduated from Montgomery College in August 2020 with a general studies degree in Administration and Health.
-He's currently starting the first phase of classes required for certification as an Ice Technician.
+He's taking classes required for certification as an Ice Technician.
 He plans to continue working with the Maryland National Capital Parks and Planning Commission and move into a full-time position as an Ice Tech for one of their ice rinks.
 He’s worked part-time at their Wheaton and Cabin John ice rinks for the last 3 years, thanks to one of his Siena internships.

 Andrew Honn (Class of 2018) had a strong finish to his sophomore year at Guilford College, recently learning that he had made the dean's list.
 As a History major, he is looking forward to a deep dive into the history of religion in the U.S. when he gets back to school in the fall.